The Constitution Plaza Dedication Ceremony

 Those We Love

-On September 17th, 2021 at noon we held the Dedication, Ribbon Cutting Ceremony and recognized fallen Nassau County Officers to officially launch Nassau County’s Constitution Plaza.
+On September 17th, 2021 we held the Dedication, Ribbon Cutting Ceremony and recognized fallen Nassau County Officers to officially launch Nassau County’s Constitution Plaza.

 The U. S. Constitution Scholarship Foundation